Herding stochastic autonomous agents via local control rules and online global target selection strategies: ROS simulations

 \section{ROS simulations}

-The mobile robots used for both target and herder agents have been designed as Pioneer 3-DX robots driven by the differential drive controller provided in the set of ROS packages (\texttt{gazebo-ros-pkgs}) that allows the integration of Gazebo and ROS.
+The mobile robots used for both \target{} and herder agents have been designed as Pioneer 3-DX robots driven by the differential drive controller provided in the set of ROS packages (\texttt{gazebo-ros-pkgs}) that allows the integration of Gazebo and ROS.

 The environment and the robots share information through an exchange of messages that occurs publishing and subscribing to one or more of the available topics.
-A ROS node is attached to each herder and target robots.
+A ROS node is attached to each herder and \target{} robots.
 It subscribes to the \texttt{/odom} topic; implements the agent's dynamics; and publishes a personalised \texttt{/cmd\_vel} topic.
-The target agents collect odometric information from all the herders in the environment.
-The herder agents subscribe to the ID of the target to-be-chased and collect its position.
-The robots published message is a velocity control input w.r.t. the robot's reference system to the differential drive of the robot: a translation $v$ along $x$-axis and a rotation $\omega$ around $z$-axis of the robot.
+The \target{} agents collect odometric information from all the herders in the environment.
+The herder agents subscribe to the ID of the \target{} agent to-be-chased and collect its position.
+The published message is a velocity control input w.r.t. the robot's reference system to the differential drive of the robot: a translation $v$ along $x$-axis and a rotation $\omega$ around $z$-axis of the robot.
+The reference trajectory $\underline y^\star(t) = [r^\star\,\cos \theta^\star, r^\star\,\sin \theta^\star ]^\top$, generated as in Sec.~\ref{sec:TargetModel}-\ref{sec:herder_control}, is followed by each robot by means of the Cartesian regulator